 You can participate in work-shops and up your cooking skills or learn about regional dishes, or, if you are already past that, participate in a cooking competition.
 Oh dear, now I’m hungry…

-The name might have given it away: Dancing Poznan is a festival is dedicated to dancing!
-Well, dedicated to get YOU to dance, really.
+The name might have given it away: Dancing Poznan is a festival dedicated to dancing!
+Well, dedicated to getting YOU to dance, really.
 This year marks the 21st time of the International Modern Dance Workshops, and from the 16th to the 23rd of August you can participate in learning (or improving) one of the 39 dance techniques on offer, taught by teachers from all over the world.